 Difference Between a Sexual Assault Criminal Case and Civil Case

-You may be able to file a sexual assault civil lawsuit to recover for the physical and psychological harm you endured.
+If the perpetrator of your case was caught, they are likely facing criminal charges.
+However, you also may be able to file a sexual assault civil lawsuit to recover for the physical and psychological harm you endured.
 This may be true regardless of the outcome of a criminal case, or even in cases where the individual did not face criminal charges.

 Criminal Courts Focus on the Perpetrator